mv1249/Hyderabad-House-Price-Predictor/README.md

 ![.](images/6.PNG)

-Once the form is filled,hit the predict button and it will take some time as the requests made are asynchronous,as the data is been passed from the "FORM" to the IBM watsons' AUTO AI,for prediction,and as that will recieve,the result will be fetched,here is the glimpse of the output,after the result has been fetched from the IBM cloud
+Once the form is filled,hit the predict button and it will take some time as the requests made are asynchronous,as the data is been passed from the "FORM" to the Heroku cloud,where i have hosted my machine learning model,the data from the form is passed in the form of a multidimenssional array,and once the model at heroku is done with the computation it returns the result in form of json,which we have to convert into python list and get the result and display it in the front end.

 ![.](images/5.PNG)